Faylfire/fragment-enhanced-ai-assistant/README.md

 Todo:
 - UML sequence diagram for the basic use cases: Login/Auth(later), Add/Remove/Update Collection Entries, Update Chat Prompts and Responses.
-- Implement backend db connection according to the defined UML sequence diagrams
+- Implement backend db connection according to the defined UML sequence diagrams - done
 -

 Features:
-- Integration with LMStudio API for AI (openai api)
+- Integration with LMStudio API for AI (openai api) -done
-- Pull Collection Entries/Fragaments into AI prompt for more detailed and relevant queries
+- Pull Collection Entries/Fragaments into AI prompt for more detailed and relevant queries -ongoing
-- Allow for 'Asides' conversations that deviate from the original purpose but still relevant and pulled 'aside' as not to pollute the main conversation
+- Allow for 'Asides' conversations that deviate from the original purpose but still relevant and pulled 'aside' as not to pollute the main conversation - deferred phase 2
-- A catalog of past chats/conversations
+- A catalog of past chats/conversations - done
-- Additional features for enhanced workflows such as research and summary and distillation into collection Entries
+- Additional features for enhanced workflows such as research and summary and distillation into collection Entries - deferred
-- Agentic features: Create a new project, agent creates collection entries, agent formulates story outline, agents create scenes, agents asks and advices on creative elements.
+- Agentic features: Create a new project, agent creates collection entries, agent formulates story outline, agents create scenes, agents asks and advices on creative elements. - deferred
+- Allow for selection of different AI API's currently only Lmstudio local is available
+- Allow for multiple projects with their own collections of entries and chats
+- Markdown chat display fields for better user experience and also better formatting of the prompt output

+Functionality:
+- Rename Chat Tabs
+- Redesign Chat LeftPanel display
+- Add Hoverable tips and snippets (requires more design)
+- Allow changing of the system prompt
+-

 Originally Planned File Structure (Shadcn component files not shown):